 Burke shared Envoy's own overview, "The ABCs of Immigration," which details the types of visas offered and the conditions for which each is likely to be used.
 Depending on the nature of the work and the specialization of the candidate, related benefits might be necessary to attract talent.

 "Hiring a skilled foreign national is a complex and ever changing process."
 Burke said.
 "So partnering with a knowledgeable immigration expert, attorney or company to help you stay on top of deadlines, changing laws and compliance, is key."
 If you do keep the process in-house, it may be wise to have a single employee dedicated to managing the paperwork, timelines, reminders and alerts for each employee hired.

-“Make sure your security standards are up to par since you’ll be handling and storing personal information, especially in the age of GDPR,” Burke added.
-Employers also should keeping abreast of the political climate and government updates around immigration and hiring, he said.
+"Make sure your security standards are up to par since you’ll be handling and storing personal information, especially in the age of GDPR," Burke added.
+Employers also should be keeping abreast of the political climate and government updates around immigration and hiring, he said.

 Even in-house operations may occasionally need to look to outside resources for assistance.
 Platforms that guide you through the maze of paperwork and requirements can be invaluable.

 "Ensuring the correct procedures are followed, and the right data is captured helps to drive compliance," Frans Smolders, senior director of HCM solution management at SAP SuccessFactors, said in an email to HR Dive.
 "This helps prevent people from following incorrect procedures and provides central insight and the ability to audit processes when needed."